Second Fleet (Australia)

-The Second Fleet was a convoy of six ships carrying settlers, convicts and supplies to Sydney Cove, Australia in 1789.
-It followed the First Fleet which established European settlement in Australia in the previous year.
+The Second Fleet was a convoy of six ships carrying settlers, convicts and supplies to Sydney Cove, Australia in 1790.
+It followed the First Fleet which established European settlement in Australia on 26 January 1788.

 The Second Fleet has achieved a historical notoriety for the poor conditions aboard the vessels, and for cruelty and mistreatment of its convicts.
-Of the 1006 convicts transported aboard the Fleet, one quarter died during the voyage and around 40 per cent were dead within six months of arrival in Australia.
+Of the 1,006 convicts transported aboard the Fleet, one quarter died during the voyage and around 40 per cent were dead within six months of arrival in Australia.
 The captain and some crew members of one vessel were charged with offences against the convicts, but acquitted after a short trial.

 The ships were supposed to travel together to Australia, arriving in Sydney Cove in 1789.
 However, one was disabled en route and failed to make the destination, while another was delayed and arrived two months after the other ships.
 The colony had expected that the Fleet would contain fewer unskilled convicts and more supplies: the arrival of so many sick and dying and so few additional provisions brought the settlement close to starvation before the Third Fleet reached Sydney Cove in 1791.